eeshanayak/enayak-coe332/final/README.md

 | 2 | 4 | 1 |
 | 3 | 2 | 0 |

-If the cheesecake had a 3 day shelf life, this is what it’s model would look like,
+If the cheesecake had a 3 day shelf life, this is what it’s model would look like:

 | Day | Stock | Sales | start1 | end1 | start2 | end2 | start3 | end3 |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- |